UNICKCHENG/Response-Handler/contributing.md

 - Problems or pain points encountered in the actual use
 - etc...

-You can raise an Issue or a Pull Request (PR) [^1] for the above issue.
+You can submit an Issue or a Pull Request (PR) [^1] for the above issue.
 If you're not sure how to submit a PR, here's how to do it

 1. Click Fork in the upper-right corner.
 This step will create a repository with the same name in your GitHub repository list.
 2. Make changes to the code in this same repository